jordan-loeser/card-golf/README.md

 ## Design Decisions

 I decided to implement this game in Python using curses, because curses allows an interactive user experience that makes the card game both recognizeable and accessible.
 I utilized python classes to take an object-oriented approach to structuring the data.
-This allows clarity between the many card decks that are in play at one time.
+This allowed clarity between the many card decks that are in play at one time.

 #### Considerations
 * What happens if the terminal size is not large enough to display some graphics?